TheFutonEng/Calico-CNI-Tutorial/README.md

 TODO:Test with configurations to limit the amount of RAM Vagrant provides to each system to be 256MB.

-For those unfamiliar with Vagrant, it is a product from Hashhicorp which allows for VMs or containers to be spun up and subsequently provisioned.
-The reason for listing Virtualbox above is that Vagrant by default (fact check this) uses Vitualbox as its hypervisor for spinning up resources.
+For those unfamiliar with Vagrant, it is a product from Hashhicorp which allows for VMs or containers to be spun up and subsequently provisioned for the purposes of creating a lightweight and portable development environment.
+The reason for listing Virtualbox above is that Vagrant by default uses Vitualbox as its hypervisor for spinning up resources.

 # Topology
 TODO: Create a diagram of the VMs and docker containers that get launched